ziadahmed2/NewsApp/README.md

     - Deploys an apk to Firebase App distribution for example.
 [CD]
   - Branch prefixed with version name and /release to trigger the deployment workflow that we setup. ex: [1.0.0/release]

+You can download an APK from this link: https://ufile.io/bz20hcxu